-This is the QMX left panel.
+This is the QMX left panel (see below for QMX+).

 Paddle connector

 The paddle connector is a 3.5mm stereo jack socket and actually has THREE purposes:

 1) Paddle for CW operation

 Don't worry if your paddle has a reversed pinout, or if you connect the dit and dah to a 3.5mm jack plug incorrectly: there is a configuration item in the configuration menu (CW Keyer menu) allowing you to swap the dit and dah in the firmware.